onera/cwipi/training/C/03_Exercise_2/exercise_2.md

 ## Time iterations

-At the begining of each coupling interation, we begin a new time step using `CWP_Time_step_beg` which we will terminate at the end of the iteration with `CWP_Time_step_end`.
+At the beginning of each coupling iteration, we begin a new time step using `CWP_Time_step_beg` which we will terminate at the end of the iteration with `CWP_Time_step_end`.

 ```{code-cell}